-1. Aims
+1.0 AIMS

-Schools are required under the Equality Act 2010 to have an accessibility plan.
-The purpose of the plan is to:

-- Increase the extent to which disabled pupils can participate in the curriculum - Improve the physical environment of the school to enable disabled pupils to take better advantage of education, benefits, facilities and services provided - Improve the availability of accessible information to disabled pupils

-Our school aims to treat all its pupils fairly and with respect.
-This involves providing access and opportunities for all pupils without discrimination of any kind.

-The plan will be made available online on the school website, and paper copies are available upon request.

-Our school is also committed to ensuring staff are trained in equality issues with reference to the Equality Act 2010, including understanding disability issues.

-The school supports any available partnerships to develop and implement the plan.

-Our school's complaints procedure covers the accessibility plan.
-If you have any concerns relating to accessibility in school, this procedure sets out the process for raising these concerns.

-We have included a range of stakeholders in the development of this accessibility plan, pupils, parents, staff, governors and EPT.
+- 1.1 Schools are required under the Equality Act 2010 to have an accessibility plan. - 1.2 The purpose of the plan is to: - Increase the extent to which disabled pupils can participate in the curriculum - Improve the physical environment of the school to enable disabled pupils to take better advantage of education, benefits, facilities and services provided - Improve the availability of accessible information to disabled pupils - 1.3 Our school aims to treat all its pupils fairly and with respect.
+This involves providing access and opportunities for all pupils without discrimination of any kind. - 1.4 The plan will be made available online on the school website, and paper copies are available upon request. - 1.5 Our school is also committed to ensuring staff are trained in equality issues with reference to the Equality Act 2010, including understanding disability issues. - 1.6 The school supports any available partnerships to develop and implement the plan. - 1.7 Our school's complaints procedure covers the accessibility plan.
+If you have any concerns relating to accessibility in school, this procedure sets out the process for raising these concerns. - 1.8 We have included a range of stakeholders in the development of this accessibility plan, pupils, parents, staff, governors and EPT.

-2. Legislation and guidance
+2.0 LEGISLATION AND GUIDANCE

-This document meets the requirements of schedule 10 of the Equality Act 2010 and the Department for Education (DfE) guidance for schools on the Equality Act 2010.

-The Equality Act 2010 defines an individual as disabled if he or she has a physical or mental impairment that has a 'substantial' and 'long-term' adverse effect on his or her ability to undertake normal day to day activities.

-Under the Special Educational Needs and Disability (SEND) Code of Practice, 'long-term' is defined as 'a year or more' and 'substantial' is defined as 'more than minor or trivial'.
-The definition includes sensory impairments such as those affecting sight or hearing, and long-term health conditions such as asthma, diabetes, epilepsy and cancer.

-Schools are required to make 'reasonable adjustments' for pupils with disabilities under the Equality Act 2010, to alleviate any substantial disadvantage that a disabled pupil faces in comparison with non-disabled pupils.
-This can include, for example, the provision of an auxiliary aid or adjustments to premises.

-Academies, including free schools, if applicable add/amend: This policy complies with our funding agreement and articles of association.
+- 2.1 This document meets the requirements of schedule 10 of the Equality Act 2010 and the Department for Education (DfE) guidance for schools on the Equality Act 2010. - 2.2 The Equality Act 2010 defines an individual as disabled if he or she has a physical or mental impairment that has a 'substantial' and 'long-term' adverse effect on his or her ability to undertake normal day to day activities. - 2.3 Under the Special Educational Needs and Disability (SEND) Code of Practice, 'long-term' is defined as 'a year or more' and 'substantial' is defined as 'more than minor or trivial'.
+The definition includes sensory impairments such as those affecting sight or hearing, and long-term health conditions such as asthma, diabetes, epilepsy and cancer. - 2.4 Schools are required to make 'reasonable adjustments' for pupils with disabilities under the Equality Act 2010, to alleviate any substantial disadvantage that a disabled pupil faces in comparison with non-disabled pupils.
+This can include, for example, the provision of an auxiliary aid or adjustments to premises. - 2.5 This policy complies with our funding agreement and articles of association.

-3. Policy
+3.0 POLICY

-- All pupils have the right to access an appropriate curriculum and enjoy every aspect of school life, regardless of any learning, physical or social disability. - All pupils have the opportunity to fulfil their potential and appropriate provision will be in place to meet the diverse needs of all learners. - Atherton High School must ensure pupils' physical needs are accommodated. - Atherton High School has the responsibility to ensure all staff are fully aware of pupils' physical needs and how they should respond accordingly.

-• All pupils have the right to access emotional support and receive appropriate professional guidance to achieve equality of opportunity.
+- 3.1 All pupils have the right to access an appropriate curriculum and enjoy every aspect of school life, regardless of any learning, physical or social disability. - All pupils have the opportunity to fulfil their potential and appropriate provision will be in place to meet the diverse needs of all learners. - Atherton High School must ensure pupils' physical needs are accommodated. - Atherton High School has the responsibility to ensure all staff are fully aware of pupils' physical needs and how they should respond accordingly. - All pupils have the right to access emotional support and receive appropriate professional guidance to achieve equality of opportunity.